agorf/feed2email/README.md

 # feed2email [![Gem Version](https://badge.fury.io/rb/feed2email.svg)](http://badge.fury.io/rb/feed2email)

-RSS/Atom feed updates in your email

-## Why

-I don't like having a separate application for feeds when I'm already checking my email.
-I also never read a thing when feeds are kept in a separate place.

 feed2email is a [headless][] RSS/Atom feed aggregator that sends feed entries via email.
-It was written primarily as a replacement of [rss2email][] and aims to be simple, fast and easy to use.
+It was initially written as a replacement of [rss2email][] and aims to be simple, fast and easy to use.

 [headless]: http://en.wikipedia.org/wiki/Headless_software